MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_powershell.md

    Default Gateway . . . . . . . . . : 172.16.0.1
 ```

-Now that the container has been modified, exit the remote PowerShell session by typing `exit`.
+Now that the container has been modified, exit the remote PowerShell session.

 ``` PowerShell
 exit